software-assignments-spring2022/git-workflow-practice-spenserlaier/README.md

 also links to another website called showthedocs.com which does something similar, but for programming languages like mysql.
 Both websites seem like helpful learning tools to me.

+## 3rd Party Comments:
+The biggest issue I've had in transitioning between different workflows between different projects is learning the specifics of each command.
+It's easy enough to gain a working knowledge, but to really optimize the workflow and gain some efficiency, it's important to dig deeper on the commands.
+As such, I think this is a great resource for investigating the commands as you learn them.
+- Sam Darwish